jrohnke/aind_project2/README.md

 To test the functionality of the minimax and alpha-beta algorithm, I started by implementing an extremely simple heuristic, the **#moves** available to the player.
 Since this heuristic points in the right direction but is overly simplified (e.g. it completely ignores the opponent), I initially modified it to take the #moves available to the opponent into account (**#moves - #opponent_moves**).
 This way the algorithms maximise the number of moves available to the player and minimise the moves available to the opponent.
 I tried to modify this further and put a stronger emphasis on restricting the opponents ability to move, leading me to the first of my final set of implemented heuristic:

-**Heuristic1 = #player_moves - 2*#opponent_moves**
+**Heuristic1 = #player_moves - 2 * #opponent_moves**
 <pre>player_moves =  len(game.get_legal_moves(player)) / (game.width * game.height)
 opp_moves = len(game.get_legal_moves(game.get_opponent(player))) / (game.width * game.height)
 heuristic1 = player_moves - 2 * opp_moves
 </pre>

 Next, I tried to penalise certain areas of the board to achieve the same goal of maximising the freedom of movement of the player.
 The positions on the board where the movement is restricted the most (or where it is easiest to restrict the movement in the future) is close to the border of the board, and close to the opponent.
-This lead me to the next two heuristic that will be used in the final set:
+This lead me to the next two heuristics that will be used in the final set:

 **Heuristic2 = player_location - opponent_location**
 <pre> heuristic2 = sum([abs(a-b) for a,b in zip(game.get_player_location(player), game.get_player_location(game.get_opponent(player)))]) / (game.width * game.height) </pre>